If you’re reading this, then I assume you know all about Snapchat’s “Psychic Knock Game.” If not, you can click HERE to get caught up.

 And that’s everything that happened.
 You might think I don’t eat properly, don’t drink as much water as I should, and wound up in a strange dream after passing out from exhaustion.
 Those who think the game is fake will continue to think this, those who think it’s real will subscribe to the idea that I didn’t follow through due to my accident, and the site will keep pumping out psychic knock stories until the cows come home.
 Right?
 Well, not exactly.

 You see, I had my camera the whole time.
 I filmed every moment from the start of the ritual, up to my meeting with the strange man.
 It wasn’t a dream.
-You can watch the video by clicking here.
+You can watch the video by clicking here (YouTuber LadyOfDeath was kind enough to upload it on my behalf).
 Some parts aren’t salvageable due to a bizarre electrical interference, but I pieced together enough to prove my story.
 See for yourself and make your own judgement.
 Oh yeah, and don’t play this fucking game, if you know what’s good for you.
 I very well could have died.

 You’ve been warned.